Set out below is a list of current and upcoming events at the partner monasteries and nunneries. (All dates are given in day/month/year format.)

 Event type: Webcast Event (for member-supporters)

-Gompa member-supporters are cordially invited to register for this special event.
-At the time you register, there will also be the opportunity to make a voluntary offering in support of Gaden Shartse monastery, Mundgod, Karnataka, India.
+Gompa member-supporters are cordially invited to register for this special teaching event.
+At the time you register, there will also be the opportunity to make a voluntary offering in support of Drikung Kagyu Jangchubling monastery, Dehradun, India.
+From the closing registration date of April 20th, 2026, onwards, the teaching will continue to be available to Gompa member-supporters from the Gompa Library.

-If you wish to be notified by email of further upcoming special events at Gaden Shartse, please sign in to your Gompa account and select ‘Notification Preferences’ from the Navigation Menu.
+If you wish to be notified by email of further upcoming teachings, or special events at Drikung Kagyu Jangchubling, please select 'Notification Preferences' from the Navigation Menu.

 Gompa’s not-for-profit platform has been built specifically as an advertising-free alternative to commercial platforms, especially for the presentation of Dharma teachings and other Dharma activities and events.
 Gompa’s member-supporters enable us to keep Gompa’s purpose-built platform free of advertising and of all forms of data marketing.
 (The privacy of your personal data is fully respected on Gompa – we do not market or sell your personal data as on commercial platforms.)